artmarydotir/htm/README.md

 # Http Traffic Manager

 ## This module is a layer 7 firewall which is able to monitor, filter, and block the cyberthreats and harmful traffic.
-The main cyberattacks.

 > HTM initializing.